 Aim and Vision

-After a grand success on the WSPNC-1 in 2018, the organizer has decided to organise the WSPNC-2 this year, 2019.
-The school aims to preserve and promote the culture of Poumai Naga by imparting the knowledge about the unique culture of Poumai Naga to the younger generation.
-In the school, the younger generation will get an opportunity to learn and gain knowledge from the elders--the knowledge that is ignored in school textbooks.
-This is one of the best opportunities for a participant to interact and learn from those learned elders who have acquired knowledge through lifelong experience living in their native villages, not necessarily through formal education.
+The Winter School of Poumai Naga Culture (WSPNC) helps the participants to understand and learn the culture of Poumai Naga, with an intention to preserve and promote.
+Participants get an opportunity to learn and gain knowledge from the elders--the knowledge that is ignored in school textbooks.
+This is one of the best opportunities, particularly for younger generations, to interact and learn from learned elders--who acquired knowledge through lifelong experience living in their native villages, not necessarily through formal education.

 Translation: In the past, locks were not required [From Poula song]

-We evidence that the younger generation are vague even on the basic notion about the culture.
-At a fast-paced haste, they are adopting the emerging modern trends, so called westernization.
-In this transition, the value of our culture diminishes both in discourse and practice.
+The indigenous culture is marginalized.
+At a fast-paced haste, the younger generation are adopting the emerging modern trends, so called westernization.
+The value of culture diminishes both in discourse and practice.
 Basically, this is due to the lack of avenues to exercise, including the education system and socio-political environment.
 This has led to endangerment of the culture and language, our identity.
 The death of a culture (or a language) is not merely an extinction of a code, but it is the loss of a vital knowledge and information that it clasps, which is an irreparable loss to human civilization.

-This infers a call to the community members to start preserving and promoting through documentation and relativization program--like this winter school.
+This infers a call to the community members to start preserving and promoting through documentation and revitalization program--like this winter school.
 The knowledge clasped in our tradition must be promoted while the elders are still alive to teach us.
-Sadly, there is little that the central government is doing for these cultures and languages of northeast India.
+Sadly, there is little that the central government is doing.
 One right way to begin is to start imparting the knowledge that our culture clasps to the younger generation.
 This will certainly enable the next generation to get the knowledge from the present generation.